-Students who intend to use Department of Veteran Affairs (VA) educational benefits must contact the NVC Office of Veteran Affairs each semester to complete all necessary forms.
+Students who intend to use Department of Veteran Affairs (VA) educational benefits must contact the NVC Veteran Services Office each semester to complete all necessary forms.
 It may take the Veterans Administration four to eight weeks to process the documents for benefits, and students should plan accordingly.
 Those seeking four year degrees are advised to keep track of their entitlement and anticipate any funding limitations.